jimhu-tamu/wordpress/plugins/wp-pubmed-reflist/readme.txt

 TODO:
 * input validation for the admin page
 * jquery datatables for settings view
+= 0.8 =
+* Fixed markdown in readme
+* add _TitleL formatting tag for Title with link
+* Fix case sensitive filename bug in 0.7
+= 0.7 =
+* Moved admin menu to go under tools and modified user permissions to allow Editors to edit queries
+* Moved new key from the bottom to the top of the query management form
+* Tabbed admin page for additional settings
+* Users can now customize output formats
+..* set where to truncate author lists and at et al.
+..* set key phrases to italicize (e.g. in vitro or species names)
+* Help tab documents how to use the plugin
 = 0.6 =
 * Changed recursive query syntax to use *key*
 = 0.5 =